-We know that RF transmission needs an antenna and coaxial cable, we always hope RF signals to travel longer distance.
+We know that RF transmission needs an antenna and coaxial cable, we always hope RF signals travel a longer distance.
 In order to transmit a longer distance, we often want to transmit a signal with a larger power to cover a larger communication range.
 But in fact, coaxial cable is lossless itself, just like the wires we normally use.
 If the transmission power is too larger, the wires will heat up or even fuse.
-So there was an expectation that we would try to find a coaxial cable that could delivery high power with low loss.
+So there was an expectation that we would try to find a coaxial cable that could deliver high power with low loss.

 Around 1922, Bell Laboratory did many experiments and finally found that coaxial cable with the characteristic impedance of 30 ohms and 77 ohms were suitable for this kind of high-power transmissions with low loss.
 Among them, 30 ohms coaxial cable can transmit the maximum power, and 77 ohms coaxial cable transmission signal loss is the minimum.

-The arithmetic mean value of 30 ohms and 77 ohms is 53.5 ohms, and the geometric mean of 30 ohms and 70 ohms is 48 ohms.
-What we often call the 50 ohm system impedance is usually an engineer compromise between 53.5 ohms and 48 ohms, considering maximum power transmission and minimum loss as much as possible.
-And though practice, the system impedance of 50 ohms is also matching with port impedance half-wavelength dipole aerial and quarter-wave monopole antenna, the resulting refection loss is minimal.
+The arithmetic means the value of 30 ohms and 77 ohms is 53.5 ohms, and the geometric mean of 30 ohms and 70 ohms is 48 ohms.
+What we often call the 50-ohm system impedance is usually an engineering compromise between 53.5 ohms and 48 ohms, considering maximum power transmission and minimum loss as much as possible.
+And through practice, the system impedance of 50 ohms is also matching with port impedance half-wavelength dipole aerial and quarter-wave monopole antenna, the resulting refection loss is minimal.

-In our common systems, such as TV and broadcast receiving system, the system impedance is basically 75 ohms.
-Because of 75 ohm Radio Frequency transmission system, signal transmission loss is minimal.
-Signal transmission loss is the important consideration in the TV and broadcast receiving system.
+In our common systems, such as TV and broadcast receiving systems, the system impedance is basically 75 ohms.
+Because of the 75-ohm Radio Frequency transmission system, signal transmission loss is minimal.
+Signal transmission loss is an important consideration in the TV and broadcast receiving system.
 But as to the station with transmitters, 50 ohms is common.
 Because the maximum power transmission is the main factor we consider and the loss is also important.
 This is why our intercom system, we normally see the parameters is 50 ohms.